ncbdrck/sb3_ros_support/README.md

 - How to use [ROS_RL](https://github.com/ncbdrck/ros_rl) to create a real-world environment for RL applications.
 - Train the Rx200 robot directly in the real world to perform a simple reach task.
 - Use [MultiROS](https://github.com/ncbdrck/multiros) framework to create a simulation environment for the same robot and train it in the simulation environment.
 Then transfer the learned policy to the real-world environment.
-- Train both environments (sim and real) in real-time to obtain a generalized policy that performs well in both environments.
+- Train both environments (sim and real) in real-time to obtain a generalised policy that performs well in both environments.

 The installation instructions for the examples are provided in the respective repositories.